Burt Ward: Post-Batman career

 After the end of Batman, Ward, like Adam West, found himself hard-pressed to find other acting jobs.
 He did act in more than 40 made-for-television films such as Virgin High.

 In 1985, DC Comics named Ward as one of the honorees in the company's 50th-anniversary publication Fifty Who Made DC Great for his work on the Batman series.

 In June 1995, Ward wrote a tell-all autobiography called Boy Wonder: My Life in Tights, which described his time playing Robin.

 Ward appeared in numerous reunions with co-star Adam West.
 The most memorable included reprising their roles as the Dynamic Duo on a short-lived animated series called The New Adventures of Batman, as well as The Batman/Tarzan Adventure Hour and Tarzan and the Super 7.
 In addition, they reappeared as the Dynamic Duo for Legends of the Superheroes.
 West and Ward finally reunited in the 2003 television movie, Return to the Batcave: The Misadventures of Adam and Burt.

 During a Pro Wrestling Unplugged angle with wrestler Johnny Kashmere, Ward "knighted" Kashmere as the "New Batman".
 Ward has appeared on the show several times, walking out to the theme music from the 1960s Batman.

 In 2001, Ward established the now-closed Boy Wonder Visual Effects, Inc.

 In 2012, Bluewater comics was planning to issue a four-issue comic miniseries in homage to Burt Ward playing Robin, called Burt Ward, Boy Wonder, but it was apparently canceled.
 It starred Burt Ward and his crimefighting rescue dogs Gentle and Giant fighting crime.
 Part of the first issue was released on Free Comic Book Day 2012.

 Beginning in late 2017, Ward is seen promoting the Batman television series and other classic television series on the MeTV television network.

 In 2016 and 2017 respectively, West and Ward reunited a final time, to reprise the Dynamic Duo in the animated movies Batman: Return of the Caped Crusaders and Batman vs. Two-Face, the latter being released after West's death.
+In 2019 Ward made a cameo as an alternate version of Robin in the show Supergirl in the episode "Crisis on Infinite Earths: Part One.”

 On January 9, 2020, Ward received a star on the Hollywood Walk of Fame.

+Ward also makes frequent appearances at comic book conventions.